NREL/PhIRE/README.md

     - matplotlib v3.0.3
 - for data processing:
     - netCDF4
-    - pvlib
+    - pvlib (for GHI decomposition)

 ### Data

 ##### WIND Toolkit & NSRDB
-LR, MR, and HR wind example data can be found in `example_data/`.
+LR, MR, and HR wind example data (from WIND Toolkit) can be found in `example_data/`.
 These datasets are from NREL's WIND Toolkit.
 The LR and MR data are to be used with the MR and HR models respectively.
 If you would like to use your own data for the super-resolution it must have the shape: (None, None, None, [ua, va]).
-Example NSRDB data can also be found in `example_data/` and can be treated in the same manner as the WIND Toolkit is treated.
+Example solar data (from NSRDB) can also be found in `example_data/` and can be treated in the same manner as the WIND Toolkit is treated.
 If you choose to use your own solar data it should have the shape: (None, None, None, [DNI, DHI]).
 The scripts are designed to take in TFRecords.
 An example of how to convert numpy arrays to compatible TFRecords can be found in `data_processing/TFRecords_gen.py`.

 ##### CCSM